Coolify vs Dokploy: The Data That Will Make Your Choice

 - User Interface and Developer Experience: Single-Page App vs Rawer Setup

-- Feature Set Deep Dive: Databases, Networking, and Licensing
+- Feature Set closer look: Databases, Networking, and Licensing

 - Stress Test Benchmark: Real Resource Usage on Identical VPS Instances